 Traditional alimony includes both open durational alimony (formerly known as “permanent” alimony) and limited duration alimony.
 Open durational and limited duration alimony are two sides of the same coin.
 The duration of alimony is reflective of the length and nature of the marriage, which is a highly fact-sensitive determination.
 Open durational alimony can be terminated or modified as a result of any number of the circumstances addressed below.
 Limited duration alimony terminates after a specified period of time.
 The goal of a proper alimony award is to assist the supported spouse in achieving a lifestyle that is reasonably comparable to the one enjoyed while living with the supporting spouse during the marriage.

-As a result of recently enacted Alimony Reform Bill (the full text of which is linked at the bottom of this article), in marriages of less than twenty years, there now exists a presumption that the supporting spouse should not be required to pay alimony for a number of years greater than the number of years the marriage lasted.
+As a result of recently enacted Alimony Reform Bill, in marriages of less than twenty years, there now exists a presumption that the supporting spouse should not be required to pay alimony for a number of years greater than the number of years the marriage lasted.
 For example, the supporting spouse generally will not be required to pay alimony for more than ten years as the result of a ten year marriage.

 Generally, the purpose of traditional alimony and spousal support is to maintain the dependent spouse at the standard of living he or she became accustomed to prior to the parties’ separation.
 This measure is often referred to as the “marital lifestyle.”
 This lifestyle is not limited to the parties’ reasonable means and may include income from borrowing or parental support.
 It has been recognized that the process of determining alimony is imprecise, and the Court has wide discretion to impose an award that it deems fit, reasonable, and just.
 The factors that a Court must consider in awarding alimony are set by statute as follows: